wdi-sg/gitbook-2018/03-html-css/css-box-model/03display-positioning.md

   - respect left & right margins and padding, but not top & bottom
   - cannot have a width and height set
   - allow other elements to sit to their left and right.
+  - you don't usually style these elements heavily with box model styles

   Example: text styling
 ```css